-Shawn Duffy joined ViaSat in 2005 as Corporate Controller.
-In 2009, she was appointed ViaSat's Vice President and Corporate Controller and in 2012 was appointed Vice President - Corporate Controller and Chief Accounting Officer.
+Shawn Duffy joined Viasat in 2005 as Corporate Controller.
+In 2009, she was appointed Viasat's Vice President and Corporate Controller and in 2012 was appointed Vice President - Corporate Controller and Chief Accounting Officer.
 From August 2012 until April 2013, Ms. Duffy also served as interim Chief Financial Officer.
 She assumed her current position as Senior Vice President and Chief Financial Officer in June 2014.
-Prior to joining ViaSat, Ms. Duffy was a Senior Manager at Ernst & Young, LLP, serving the technology and consumer product markets.
+Prior to joining Viasat, Ms. Duffy was a Senior Manager at Ernst & Young, LLP, serving the technology and consumer product markets.
 Ms. Duffy is a certified public accountant in the State of California, and earned a B.S.B.A. degree in Accounting from San Diego State University.

-Kevin Harkenrider joined ViaSat in October 2006 as Director - Operations, served as Vice President - Operations from January 2007 until December 2009, served as Vice President of ViaSat and Chief Operating Officer of ViaSat Communications Inc. from December 2009 to April 2011, as Senior Vice President - Infrastructure Operations from April 2011 to May 2012, and as Senior Vice President - Broadband Services from May 2012 to May 2015, and as Senior Vice President - Commercial Networks from May 2015 to May 2017.
-Mr. Harkenrider assumed his current position as President, Commercial Networks in May 2017.
-Prior to joining ViaSat, Mr. Harkenrider served as Account Executive at Computer Sciences Corporation from 2002 through October 2006.
-From 1992 to 2001, Mr. Harkenrider held several positions at BAE Systems, Mission Solutions (formerly GDE Systems, Marconi Integrated Systems and General Dynamics Corporation, Electronics Division), including Vice President and Program Director, Vice President - Operations and Vice President - Material.
+Kevin Harkenrider joined Viasat in October 2006 as Director - Operations, served as Vice President - Operations from January 2007 until December 2009, served as Vice President of Viasat and Chief Operating Officer of Viasat Communications Inc. from December 2009 to April 2011, as Senior Vice President - Infrastructure Operations from April 2011 to May 2012, and as Senior Vice President - Broadband Services from May 2012 to May 2015, and as Senior Vice President - Commercial Networks from May 2015 to May 2018.
+Mr. Harkenrider assumed his current position as Senior Vice President and President, Broadband Systems in May 2018.
+Prior to joining Viasat, Mr. Harkenrider served as Account Executive at Computer Sciences Corporation from 2002 through October 2006.
+From 1992 to 2001, Mr. Harkenrider held several positions at BAE Systems, Mission Solutions (formerly GDE Systems, Marconi Integrated Systems and General Dynamics Corporation, Electronics Division), including Vice President and Program Director, Vice

+President - Operations and Vice President - Material.
 Prior to 1992, Mr. Harkenrider served in several director and program manager positions at General Dynamics Corporation.
 Mr. Harkenrider holds a B.S. degree in Civil Engineering from Union College and an M.B.A. degree from the University of Pittsburgh.

-Keven Lippert joined ViaSat in May 2000 as Associate General Counsel and Assistant Secretary.
-In April 2007, he was appointed ViaSat's Vice President, General Counsel and Secretary, in 2012 he was appointed Senior Vice President - General Counsel and Secretary, and in June 2014 he was appointed Executive Vice President - General Counsel and Secretary.
-He assumed his current position as President, Broadband Services and Chief Legal Officer in May 2017.
-Prior to joining ViaSat, Mr. Lippert was a corporate associate at the law firm of Latham & Watkins LLP.
+Keven Lippert joined Viasat in May 2000 as Associate General Counsel and Assistant Secretary.
+In April 2007, he was appointed Viasat's Vice President, General Counsel and Secretary, in 2012 he was appointed Senior Vice President - General Counsel and Secretary, and in June 2014 he was appointed Executive Vice President - General Counsel and Secretary.
+In May 2017, he was appointed President, Broadband Services and Chief Legal Officer, and in May 2018, he assumed his current position as Executive Vice President, Corporate Development and Chief Administrative Officer.
+Prior to joining Viasat, Mr. Lippert was a corporate associate at the law firm of Latham & Watkins LLP.
 Mr. Lippert holds a J.D. degree from the University of Michigan and a B.S. degree in Business Administration from the University of California, Berkeley.

-Mark Miller is a founder of ViaSat and served as Vice President and Chief Technical Officer of ViaSat from March 1993 to June 2014, when he assumed his current position as Executive Vice President and Chief Technical Officer.
+Mark Miller is a founder of Viasat and served as Vice President and Chief Technical Officer of Viasat from March 1993 to June 2014, when he assumed his current position as Executive Vice President and Chief Technical Officer.
 From 1986 through 1993, Mr. Miller served as Engineering Manager.
-Prior to joining ViaSat, Mr. Miller was a Staff Engineer at M/A-COM Linkabit from 1983 to 1986.
+Prior to joining Viasat, Mr. Miller was a Staff Engineer at M/A-COM Linkabit from 1983 to 1986.
 Mr. Miller holds a B.S.E.E. degree from the University of California, San Diego and an M.S.E.E. degree from the University of California, Los Angeles.